Panic of 1901

 The Panic of 1901 was the first stock market crash on the New York Stock Exchange, caused in part by struggles between E. H. Harriman, Jacob Schiff, and J. P. Morgan/James J. Hill for the financial control of the Northern Pacific Railway.
 The stock cornering was orchestrated by James Stillman and William Rockefeller's First National City Bank financed with Standard Oil money.
 After reaching a compromise, the moguls formed the Northern Securities Company.
 As a result of the panic, thousands of small investors were ruined.

-Key players
+Background

-One of the key players in this was Harriman, who "by 1898…was chairman of the executive committee of the Union Pacific and he ruled without dissent.
+One of the key players was E. H. Harriman, who "by 1898…was chairman of the executive committee of the Union Pacific and he ruled without dissent.
 But he speculated heavily with Union Pacific holdings, and his attempt to monopolize the Chicago rail market led to the Panic of 1901."
+One of the causes of this stock market crash was Harriman's effort to gain control of Northern Pacific Railway by buying up its stock.